You have turned-in this assignment. You can review the lesson and see your previous answers.

 3% annual chance of flooding.

-The next one shows the 1% annual chance of flooding.
+The next one shows the 1% annual chance of flooding, and then we see the 0.

-And we can tilt them up to see what the extent is of those different flood risk zones.
+1% annual chance of flooding in green and we can tilt them up to see what the extent is of those different flood risk zones.

 And we can see quite extensive flood risk zones in the middle of the town there near to the railway line and the main road.

-And we can change the basemap, perhaps go back to Imagery Hybrid or one of the other ones.
+And we can change the base map, perhaps go back to imagery hybrid or one of the other ones.

-And the final view moves back up the valley towards where our sites were.
+So the next view shows that and the final view moves back up the valley towards where our sites were and we could see very low flood risk indeed.

-Another very useful thing we can do is make use of another loss of secondary data which is embedded in this scene.
+Another very useful thing we can do is make use of another loss of secondary data, which is embedded in this scene.

 There are literally millions of points of elevation data.

-So how do we make use of them?
 Let's go back to one of the views that shows all the sites, and then we're going to orientate the scene so that we see as much of the river profile as we can.

-And we can see the river running down stream, down the Carding Mill Valley into Church Stretton and beyond.
+And we can see the river running down stream down the Carding Mill Valley into Church Stretton and beyond.

 We access the elevation profile tool by clicking the spanner symbol for tools, then elevation profile, and it opens the elevation profile dialogue.

-And if we click the Line just once, it will generate the elevation profile and it's as quick as that.
+And if we click the line just once, it will generate the elevation profile and it's as quick as that.

 It's quite steep in the upper course and we're just beginning to reach the beginning of the middle course here where the gradient begins to become more gentle as the River Ashbrooke proceeds downstream past Church Stretton and beyond.